Verizon Connect vs. One Step GPS

 Comparison summary

-When fleets compare Verizon Connect and One Step GPS, the differences that matter most tend to be structural rather than technical.
-Both platforms provide core GPS tracking and fleet management capabilities, but they operate differently once a fleet moves beyond initial setup.
+When fleets compare Verizon Connect and One Step GPS, the technical capabilities across key fleet functions are very similar.
+The primary differences are structural.
+Both platforms support a broad range of operational tracking, safety, compliance, maintenance, and reporting functions most fleets require, but they operate differently once a fleet moves beyond initial setup.

 In many cases, those differences become visible after onboarding, when contract terms, pricing structure, feature access, and support processes begin to affect everyday operations.